iot-chalmers/IoTLogBlock/README.md

 ### Node.JS and Python Scripts
-For Sending transcation to the Hyperledger Network:
+For Sending transaction to the Hyperledger Network:

 ### Configuring, Compiling, Flashing and Running on HW